telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 Use the __Decode__ toggle button to remove all HTTP content and Transfer encoding from requests and responses.

-1. Click on the __Toggle__ button to toggle the decoding of an encoded content.
+1. Click on the __Toggle__ button to toggle the decoding of encoded content.

     ![Decode Toggle button](../../images/livetraffic/websessions/websessions-toolbar-decode-toggle.png)